Descriptive complexity for neural networks via Boolean networks: Translations between BNL, SC and self-feeding circuits

 \subsection{Link to self-feeding circuits}

-In this section we introduce self-feeding circuits.
+In this section, we introduce self-feeding circuits which are more or less just a syntactic variation of $\BNL$-programs and related to sequential circuits \cite{CavanaghJoseph2006SLAa}.
 We will show that for every $\BNL$-program, we can construct an equivalent self-feeding circuit and vice versa.
 We also pay special attention to the size and time complexities in the translations.